 Your task is to help your guests feel the love of God by truly welcoming them into God’s house through friendly and authentically gracious service.

-Not all churches will cover all areas of church hospitality with their team, but this list might give you a framework to think on.
+Not all churches will cover all areas of their church hospitality program with their team, but this list of functions of a church hospitality team might give you a framework to think on.

 General Duties of Church Hospitality Team

-- Oversee the working of all hospitality and member care ministries.
+- Oversee the working of all hospitality program and member care ministries.